-Kids are attached to their parents.
-They spend every waking moment with a caregiver nearby, often at their home, and their world is small and secure, just as they like it.
-Then comes school—it’s exciting for many kids, but it also invokes a lot of dread.
+Up until around their 5th birthday, kids spend every waking moment with a caregiver nearby, often at home.
+Their world is small and secure, just as they like it.
+Then comes school— which is exciting for many kids but may also seem scary.
 Spending that much time away from their parents and house seems inconceivable.
-For tips on how to prepare for your child’s first day of kindergarten, continue reading.

 Walk Through the School, Meet Their Teacher